 - Inexplicably Awesome: The angels are much stronger than the Gods of Destruction who are supposed to be the strongest creatures in their respective universes.
 They also have Reality Warping abilities that put them on par with the Supreme Kais.
 Why that is the case, we may never know.

 - Magic Staff: All of them carry a staff with a ringed orb on top.
 Waving it around allows them to warp reality, it contains a pocket dimension they can use to store anything, and the orb has Crystal Ball properties that allow them to look anywhere they please and peer into the past.
-The Grand Priest can do the same without a staff, so it's not clear if the staff is actually necessary for their powers to work.
+The Grand Minister can do the same without a staff, so it's not clear if the staff is actually necessary for their powers to work.

 - Minor Major Character: Some of the angels get very little characterization or focus, with some exceptions, despite being the guides of the Gods of Destruction and being stronger than them.
 This, however, is justified: they are to remain neutral in the grand scheme of things, only training the Gods of Destructions and making sure they don't go rogue.
 They can avoid the destruction of the universe and its inhabitants during the Universe Survival Saga, meaning there will be a lack of focus on them, since the saga focuses more on the mortals and the gods who are trying to survive the Tournament of Power.
-Several angels don't even spoke a single word in the anime nor do we even show their reaction when the gods of their respective universes are erased.
+Several angels don't even speak a single word in the anime nor do we even show their reaction when the gods of their respective universes are erased.

 - Mysterious Past: Very little is known about them or how they came to be.
 What little is known is that: